Violin Lessons for Teenagers

 Over the years, I have found that the teenage years are often a turning point, not only in a student’s musical journey, but also in their personal development.

-It is a stage where young people begin to form their own opinions, make more independent decisions, and take greater ownership of their interests and goals.
+It is a stage where teenagers begin to form their own opinions, make more independent decisions, and take greater ownership of their interests and goals.

 Sometimes this means becoming more serious about examinations, auditions, or orchestral opportunities.